How to write Outlook COM add-in / plugin in VB.NET, C#, C++.

 Keyboard Shortcut component properties

-To use keyboard shortcuts, you need to set the HandleShortcuts property of AddinModule to true.
+Intercepting keyboard shortcuts requires that you set the HandleShortcuts property of AddinModule to true.

 Private Sub AdxKeyboardShortcut1_Action(ByVal sender As System.Object) _